-Creating a partition allows you to improve search performance by searching over a smaller number of messages.
+Creating a partition enhances search performance by narrowing down the search scope to a smaller subset of messages.
 Use the Partitions page to set up and manage partitions.
 To access the Partitions page, go to Manage Data > Logs > Partitions.

 Data stored in a partition is not stored anywhere else.